SargamG/Unified_node_link_pred_Cora/README.md

 - correct submission format

 Participants are encouraged to improve upon it.
 Focus on improving the GNN's learnt features rather than modifying the complete model architecture.
 A GNN with two MLP heads for prediction as in the baseline should suffice.

+---

+## 💡 Inspiration for the challenge
+### Inspiration from the One-For-All (OFA) Paper

+This challenge is inspired by the motivation of the One-For-All (OFA) paper, which highlights the tension between different graph tasks when using a single GNN.
+As discussed in its introduction:

+    “For node-level tasks, proper smoothing of the node features leads to good performance.
+However, for link-level and graph-level tasks, encoding the local structure is vital to success,     encouraging a line of work that develops more expressive GNNs.
+Generally, a powerful model for node-level tasks may not work on link-level or graph-level tasks.”

+This challenge adopts the same conceptual question by requiring a single GNN to support both node classification and link prediction.

+### Staying Within Lecture Scope

+While inspired by OFA, the challenge does not require participants to implement complex architectures proposed in the paper.
+Instead, participants learn shared node embeddings using a single GNN, and apply separate MLP heads for node classification and link prediction.
+This structure, also used in the provided baseline, captures the essence of OFA’s motivation while relying only on techniques covered in the DGL lectures (particularly Lectures 2 and 3), such as learning feature embeddings and designing and training GNNs.